Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog with yeast infection

-Image Credit: ThamKC, Shutterstock
+Image By: ThamKC, Shutterstock

 What Are the Causes of Cuterebra in Dogs?

 While most bot flies are species-specific, the Cuterebra that affect dogs are most commonly of the rabbit and rodent species.
-These tend to be less picky about the species they infect, thus commonly infesting dogs and cats.
+They tend to be less picky about the species they infect, thus commonly infesting dogs and cats.

 botfly larva - Dermatobia hominis

-Image Credit: Tacio Philip Sansonovski, Shutterstock
+Image By: Tacio Philip Sansonovski, Shutterstock

 How Do I Care for a Dog With Cuterebra?

 In addition, if the warble is not removed in one piece, the remaining pieces can cause persistent infection, wounds, and pain.
-Your veterinarian will know if the entire warble has been removed and will then check your dog over for other sites you may have not seen.
+Your veterinarian will know if the entire warble has been removed and then check your dog for other sites you may have not seen.

 Frequently Asked Questions (FAQs)